Wednesday, April 29, 2009

 I run from the beach into a warehouse.
 It is large and dim, and filled with huge rolled up rugs and long, low tables.
 I run though the warehouse, trying to think of how to get away in the smartest way.
 I suspect that she can run faster than I. I escape the first room, but for some reason I decide to go back and create traps that will cause her to fall while she chases me.
 I place a slippery, loosely rolled under-rug sheet on the floor and hide under a table to watch for her.
 She doesn't slip much, but she does wheel around and start searching the room I'm in.
 I am hiding under one of the low tables, and I keep moving to keep my body in the shadows as she runs around the room.
 She reminds me of Wanda's Seeker in Stephanie Meyers' book The Host.

 After a little bit, I see that I can't hide from her much more.
 It's too stressful, anyway, the fear that she will catch me and my desire to protect my dream body from the fear induced by her hurting or killing me.
 It seems like she sees me anyway now, but I'm not sure.
 I lock eyes with her and stand up.
 "Hey, I'm here."
-I say, and wake myself up.
+I say, and as she starts to come for me I wake myself up.

 Sunday, February 22, 2009